-2. Request current required total course points from instructor.
+2. Request currently required total course points from instructor.

 3. Divide your total points by the total number of required points as of today’s date.

-4. For your final semester grade divide your current total by 535 or use the grade chart on page one of this syllabus.
+4. For your final semester grade divide your current total by 515 or use the grade chart on page 1 of the syllabus

-COURSE OUTLINE FOR PSYC 2301 – GENERAL PSYCHOLOGY
+COURSE OUTLINE FOR PSYC 2301 - INTRODUCTION TO PSYCHOLOGY

 EXAM 1, STUDY GUIDE QUIZ 1 AND REQUIRED RQA ASSIGNMENT #1 CONTENT WILL COME FROM THE FOLLOWING TOPICS